This guide describes the general Instructional Design (ID) review process for a typical project.

 ID reviewers’ branches use the following naming convention (all lower case):

-m <module number> idreview <reviewer's surname>:
+m <module number> idreview <reviewer's surname>

-• The prefix m is for “module”.
+is for “module”. <module number>

-• The reviewer’s <surname> is added as a suffix to distinguish the reviewer’s work from other contributors.
+is added as a suffix to distinguish the reviewer’s work from other contributors.

 Example ID reviewer’s branch name

-The following explains how the example reviewer branch name m6-idreview-lee is constructed.
+The following explains how the example reviewer branch name m6-idreview-lee

-• m is an abbreviation for “module”.
+is an abbreviation for “module”.6

-• lee is a reference to the reviewer’s surname.
+is a reference to the reviewer’s surname.

-Putting the previous items together results in the reviewer branch name m6-idreview-lee.
+Putting the previous items together results in the reviewer branch name m6-idreview-lee

 Key points about the ID review process